Mayer Brown LLP - The Inside View

 Summer program components:

 Our U.S. summer program is specially designed to aid summer associates in shaping the future direction of their careers in the practice of law by exposing them to day-to-day activities of practicing lawyers.
 We don’t use a rotation system or assign interns to particular lawyers.
 Instead, they receive assignments based on their preferences.
 Summer projects involve actual client and pro bono matters, which provide invaluable hands-on experience, and there are plenty of opportunities to observe or participate in closings, document drafting, client conferences and negotiation sessions.
-This multi-faceted approach leaves room for summer associates to explore different practice areas of interest, as well as to work with a variety of lawyers.
+This multi-faceted approach leaves room for summer associates to explore practice areas of interest, as well as to work with a variety of lawyers.
 Summer associates are paired with junior and senior lawyer advisors who provide one-on-one guidance and help navigate the ins and outs of law firm life.

 For more information please visit: www.mayerbrownfutures.com/americas/